 - Google Talk chats that are on the record.
 G Suite administrators cannot force chats to be on the record.
 They can, however, disable chat history for a domain.

 - All users who participated in the chat.

 - All messages that were exchanged during the chat, plus links to any attachments.

-- Names of group hangouts.
-(Chat participants have the option of naming a group Hangout.)
+- Names of group classic Hangouts.
+(Participants have the option of naming a group Hangout.)
 Chats between two users cannot be named.

 - Unaccepted invitations to chat.
-If a user does not participate in a chat, messages sent to that user are not archived.
+If a user does not participate in a chat, messages sent to that user are not preserved.